hashicorp/consul/plugin/azure/README.md

 ## Description

 The azure plugin is useful for serving zones from Microsoft Azure DNS.
-Thi *azure* plugin supports all the DNS records supported by Azure, viz.
-A, AAAA, CAA, CNAME, MX, NS, PTR, SOA, SRV, and TXT record types.
-For a non-existing resource record, zone's SOA response will returned.
+The *azure* plugin supports all the DNS records supported by Azure, viz.
+A, AAAA, CNAME, MX, NS, PTR, SOA, SRV, and TXT record types.

 ## Syntax